Tell MnDOT and Olson Memorial Highway decision makers to Bring Back 6th!

 - Two car lanes to promote safe speeds, with left turn lanes where necessary

-- Raised crosswalks painted with artwork from local artists
+- Crosswalks painted with artwork from local artists

 - Universal design features to improve access for people of all ages and abilities